kriskaro1143/Core-Code/README.md

 #5.
 1st Core Challenge

-#I´m Cristian, a talent adquisition specialist currently learning about programming (JavaScript, React & Node.js).
+<mark>**I´m Cristian, a talent adquisition specialist currently learning about programming (JavaScript, React & Node.js).
 I would like to convert myself in a really good developer and offer practical solutions to the ITS industry.
-I´m a self-taught-person, compromise and always looking for new challenges that dare my skills!
+I´m a self-taught-person, compromise and always looking for new challenges that dare my skills!**</mark>

 ***